Factbox: Possible scenarios as Italy's government faces collapse

 SAME PREMIER, FEWER PARTNERS

+Draghi would have a smaller, but nonetheless viable majority in both houses of parliament.

-However, Draghi has said he would not stay in power without the 5-Star, and both the PD and the League have signalled they will not back another government if the 5-Star boycotts the Senate vote on Thursday.
+However, Draghi has said he will not stay in power without 5-Star, and the League has also signalled it will not back another government.

-Even if Draghi and the two parties change their mind, the operation would upset the government's internal equilibrium, since the coalition would be heavily skewed to the right, and demands from the remaining groups could trigger fresh turmoil.
+Even if Draghi and the League change their mind, the operation would upset the government's internal equilibrium, since the coalition would be heavily skewed to the right, and demands from the remaining groups could trigger fresh turmoil.

 EARLY ELECTIONS